Helius-Finance/helius-finance-tracker/README.md

 ## License

-Copyright 2026 Kosta.
+Copyright 2026 Kostas.
 This project is released under the GNU Affero General Public License v3.0.
 See [LICENSE](LICENSE).